 Originally a veterinary anesthetic, medical professionals began using ketamine on humans in 1964.
 These tests showed that ketamine produced only minor hallucinogenic side effects that didn’t last as long as the PCP side effects.

 Unfortunately, ketamine was in the illegal drug market in the 1970s and 80s.
-Its ingredients were altered and one of the mixtures created was the well-known drug, ecstasy.

 However, when administered correctly and by medical professionals, ketamine is beneficial and helps relieve pain, depression, and other mental disorders.
 Today, we still use it as a trusted anesthetic for both humans and animals.